PacificBiosciences/pb-assembly/README.md

 ## FALCON
 + Repeat Masking
-Integration of Tandem repeat masking (done) and general repeat masking (in progress)
+Integration of Tandem repeat masking (done) and general repeat masking (done)

 + **New!** GFA and Placement Files
 -GFA-1 and GFA-2 output for assembly graphs